-Queensborough Community College (QCC) satisfies the criteria of Standard III and the relevant Requirements of Affiliation (8, 9, 10, 15).
-All but one of the Standard III criteria will be covered; the final criterion-related to the assessment of educational effectiveness-is covered in Chapter 5.
-This chapter provides broad descriptions of the student learning experience beginning with the design of the student learning experience, which includes curriculum, general education, official publication of college programs, and the Queensborough Academies, one of the institutional priorities addressed in this selfstudy.
+Queensborough Community College (QCC) satisfies criteria of Standard III and the relevant Requirements of Affiliation (8, 9, 10, 15).
+All but one of the Standard III criteria will be covered; the final criterion-related to the assessment of educational effectiveness-is covered in Chapter 5 and under Standard V in the evidence inventory (documentation roadmap).
+This chapter provides broad descriptions of the student learning experience beginning with the design of the student learning experience, which includes curriculum, general education, official publication of college programs, and the Queensborough Academies, one of the institutional priorities addressed in this self-study.
 Next, the chapter addresses the delivery of the student learning experience, including descriptions of specific programs and avenues of support within the Queensborough Academies and online learning.
 In addition, the delivery of the student learning experience section of the chapter addresses faculty and staff development, the other institutional priority addressed.